REAL ESTATE PURCHASE IN TURKEY FOR FOREIGNERS

 Other Limitations on the Acquisition of Real Estate by Foreign Companies

-The limitations on the acquisition of real estate by foreign companies are as follows;
+There are limitations on the acquisition of real estate by foreign companies in Turkey.
+These limitations include:

 - The size of the real estate acquired by a company cannot exceed 30 hectares and cannot exceed 10% of the privately owned areas in the district where it is located.

-- If the trading company established in accordance with the foreign legislation has purchased land/land, it has to carry out a project on that real estate and will have to submit the relevant project to the Ministry for approval within two years.
+- If a foreign trading company has purchased land, it is required to carry out a project on that real estate and submit the relevant project to the Ministry for approval within two years.

-- Foreign trade companies are required to obtain permission from the relevant commands for the immovable to be purchased within the military forbidden zones and military security zones and from the provincial governor for the immovable within the special security zones.
+- Foreign trade companies are required to obtain permission from the relevant authorities for the immovable to be purchased within military forbidden zones, military security zones, and special security zones.

-If foreign legal entities acquire real estate in violation of the conditions specified above or fail to fulfil their obligations, they will be required to liquidate the real estate within one year.
-Otherwise, the relevant real estate will be liquidated by the Ministry of Finance and the amount obtained will be paid to the beneficiary.
+- If foreign legal entities violate the conditions specified above or fail to fulfill their obligations, they will be required to liquidate the real estate within one year.
+If they fail to do so, the Ministry of Finance will liquidate the property, and the proceeds will be paid to the beneficiary.

 What are the required documents for foreigners to obtain immovable property in Turkey?